 Cliff Island, the last stop on Portland’s Casco Bay Ferry, has historically suffered from slow internet speeds.
 As the 21st century has progressed, Americans have come to expect high-speed, reliable internet to be as accessible as running water or electricity.
 Because of this trend, Cliff Islanders began to question whether they could feasibly bring broadband to their island community.

-Residents, both seasonal and year-round, were tired of having to bring their laptops to the town square (which consists of the community house, the ferry landing, the general store, and a tennis court) in order to acquire internet remotely close to the speeds they needed.
+Residents, both seasonal and year-round, were tired of having to bring their laptops to the town square (which consists of the community hall, the ferry landing, the general store, and a tennis court) in order to acquire internet remotely close to the speeds they needed.
 Cliff Islanders did achieve their island broadband aspirations, and a success like this can only happen when there is a number of factors at play; namely: hard work on the part of the community, good luck, and financial support.

 In the case of Cliff Island, those three ingredients were present, but so were challenges.
 In the end, Cliff Island ended up with a successful buildout using a private funding model to solve the dilemma of its capital expenditure—in other words residents privately covered the upfront cost that was necessary to fund the infrastructure.
 CI Fiber, a local LLC founded for the purpose of fundraising and owning the broadband infrastructure, productively collaborated with other organizations to bring the project to fruition.